-The Meinders School of Business is committed to providing quality business education at the undergraduate and graduate levels.
-Curricula are designed to provide students with a broad-based view of business and management: a view that emphasizes leadership, ethics, entrepreneurship, critical thinking, and creativity in the workplace; a view of management that will enable students to work effectively in the challenging global business environment.
+Accredited by the Association to Advance Collegiate Schools of Business placing it in the top 4.5% internationally, the Meinders School of Business is committed to providing quality business education at the undergraduate and graduate levels.
+Curricula are designed to provide students with a broad-based view of business and management: a view that emphasizes leadership, ethics, entrepreneurship, critical thinking, and creativity in the workplace; and a view of management that will enable students to work effectively in the challenging global business environment.
 Course work features practice as well as theory and helps to provide students with the knowledge and skills necessary for effective leadership.
 Theoretical foundations are balanced by practical applications and real-world experiential learning opportunities.